Home » Bee Farm Blog » Bees » Festooning Bees: A Unique Behavior

 Why do it in some areas and not others?
 Unless it involves the “size” of the construction area – we just don’t know.

+Jürgen Tautz is a world-renowned German bee biologist.
 In one of his latest books – he submits the idea that the chaining bees we see in festooning – may indeed be a carry-over behavior from wild bees.

 Wild bees hang in groups around the construction area – forming a kind of net structure.
 The net does not necessarily have anything to do with actual comb construction but serves other functions perhaps.

 If you want to learn more about his thoughts – read: Wild Honey Bees.
-This is not a how-to beekeeping book but it is a treasure for any bee lover.
+This is not a beginner beekeeping book but it is a treasure for any bee lover.
 The photography is outstanding.

 Honey bees hanging in small cluster from tree.

 If most researchers are unsure – I can’t hope to give a better answer.
 We do know that this a common behavior in hives during the warm season.
+One thing is certain, festooning bees are a delightful sight to see in the hive.
+This is one of the joys of being a beekeeper.